Arcitectus/Sanderling/implement/alternate-ui/Readme.md

 Use a web browser (only tested with Chrome) to navigate to http://localhost/ There you find the Alternate EVE Online UI.

 At the top, you find a section titled 'Select a source for the memory reading'.
-Here are two radio buttons to choose between the two possible sources to load a memory reading:
+Here are two radio buttons to choose between the two possible sources:

 + From file
 + From live game client process